middlebury/middlebury-script-lab/_sections/organizers.md

     - middscreenwriters-ioana@2x.jpg 2x
 - name: David Miranda Hardy
   title: Middlebury College Professor
-  degree: BA from the University of Chile and an MFA. in filmmaking from Temple University (as a Fulbright Scholar)
+  degree: BA from the University of Chile and an MFA in filmmaking from Temple University (as a Fulbright Scholar)
   bio: |
     FMMC Assistant Professor [David Miranda Hardy](http://www.imdb.com/name/nm8687193/) is a Chilean filmmaker and sound designer, with an MFA in film from Temple University in Philadelphia, where he resided for five years on a Fulbright Scholarship.
-David has taught sound for film, screewriting and directing in Chile, Cuba (EICTV), and the USA.
+David has taught sound for film, screenwriting, and directing in Chile, Cuba (EICTV), and the USA.

     Miranda Hardy is the head of the Contents Department at Filmosonido Chile, where he was the showrunner for *Bala Loca* (*Stray Bullet*, 2016), a 10-episode miniseries broadcast by Turner-owned Chilevision.
 The show was nominated for Best Series at the Platino Awards 2017 and is now distributed by Netflix.